JGILINGER7/heart_disease_risk/README.md

 	12. Cardio (Does the patient have cardiovascular disease)

 ### Participant Demographic Info Cleaned Data

--All partcipants were between the ages of 29 and 65.
+- All partcipants were between the ages of 29 and 65.

--42,770 Women
+- 42,770 Women

--23,069 Men
+- 23,069 Men

--32,178 participants had some kind of cardiovascular disease -25,151 were considered to have a healthy BMI
+- 32,178 participants had some kind of cardiovascular disease

+- 25,151 were considered to have a healthy BMI

--24,329 were considered to be overweight
+- 24,329 were considered to be overweight

--11,723 were considered to be obese
+- 11,723 were considered to be obese

--4,047 were considered to be severely obese
+- 4,047 were considered to be severely obese

--589 were considered to be underweight
+- 589 were considered to be underweight

--5,767 were smokers
+- 5,767 were smokers

--No information was provided about race, ethnicity, or socioeconomic background.
+- No information was provided about race, ethnicity, or socioeconomic background.

 ## Methods